 We've done 100+ hours of policy research to help you understand what you're comparing.

-It's understandable if discussing life insurance for your children leaves a bad taste to your mouth.
+It's understandable if discussing life insurance for your children is uncomfortable.
 However, there are a few reasons why it is never a bad idea to purchase life insurance for your children.

 - Children cover can be added on to your cover.
-Most brands will include or give you the option of adding children to your policy.
+Not all providers offer this benefit.
+We looked at 16 policies and found just 4 give you the option of adding children to your policy.